iocafe/iocafe-doc/source/get-started/start-steps/200517-build-and-test-iocom-examples-on-target-hardware.rst

 Build gina project for target hardware
 **************************************
-Gina is good startint point for testing IO device.
+Gina is good starting point for testing IO device.

 Run frank and ispy in PC to test communication